Virginia Department of Corrections: Re-entry initiative

 In May 2010, Governor Bob McDonnell signed Executive Order Number Eleven establishing the Virginia Prisoner and Juvenile Offender Re-entry Council.
 The Council was formed to tie together the re-entry initiative amongst the state agencies, local agencies, and community organizations.
 The Secretary of Public Safety then composed a task force to further develop the Virginia Adult Re-entry Initiative, or VARI.
 The plan gave directions for streamlining services, shifting some organizational practices, and establishing new ways to measure achievement while keeping with the public safety practices, which Governor McDonnell listed as top priority.

 Through the Re-entry Program, offenders are evaluated upon arrival to the facility to determine the best strategy for their re-entry preparation plan.
 They are also tested to determine their risk for recidivism.
 An initial Re-entry Case Plan is developed and typically updated depending on the offender's actions.
 Workshops and programs are made available to prepare the offender for re-entry into the community.

-Currently, there are 32,000 offenders housed in VADOC facilities.
+As of December 2023, there were 23,604 offenders housed in VADOC facilities.
+This was a decrease of twenty percent in the inmate population from just four years earlier when there were 29,347 inmates in the system.
 A 2011 study showed among the 36 states that report felon recidivism — defined as re-imprisonment within three years of release — Virginia has the fourth lowest recidivism rate in the United States.